 Which Al systems are covered?
 Al systems that enable manipulation, exploitation and social control practices are seen as posing an unacceptable risk.
-This category prohibits AI for the following purposes:
+This category prohibits Al for the following purposes:

-- Manipulation that harms or is likely to harm an Al user or another person. - Exploiting vulnerabilities of a specific group of persons. - Social scoring leading to detrimental or unfavorable treatment in social contexts. - Indiscriminate scraping of facial images. - Emotion recognition software in the workplace and education (with some exceptions). - Use of AI that categorizes persons based on sensitive traits such as race, political opinions or reliaious beliefs. - Predictive policing on individuals (risk scoring for committing future crimes based on personal traits). - Remote biometric identification of people (partial ban with some exceptions in law enforcement).
+- Manipulation that harms or is likely to harm an Al user or another person. - Exploiting vulnerabilities of a specific group of persons. - Social scoring leading to detrimental or unfavorable treatment in social contexts. - Indiscriminate scraping of facial images. - Emotion recognition software in the workplace and education (with some exceptions). - Use of AI that categorizes persons based on sensitive traits such as race, political opinions or religious beliefs. - Predictive policing on individuals (risk scoring for committing future crimes based on personal traits). - Remote biometric identification of people (partial ban with some exceptions in law enforcement).

-Since the AI systems in this category pose an unacceptable risk, their use is prohibited.
+What are the obligations related to this category?
+Since the Al systems in this category pose an unacceptable risk, their use is prohibited.